aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/Reacher/Readme.md

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!

+### Solution

+Try to train your own agent(s) by yourself!
+You can always download the files in this repository and look at the solution.
+In addition, more details about the algorithm, implementation and hyperparameters tuning is provided in **Report.md**.

 ### (Optional) Challenge: Crawler Environment

 After you have successfully completed the project, you might like to solve the more difficult **Crawler** environment.